jakubg1/SkilletUI/README.md

 A work-in-progress UI engine for LOVE2D, intended for implementation into OpenSMCE at some point!

-## On Hold
+## Refactor In Progress

-This project needs severe refactoring and as such is being halted for the next two weeks.
+This project is a bit broken for now!
-Please do not fork this project, it is broken!
-Use the commit `d090a20` for the full feature set.
+Use the commit `d090a20` for the most stable version.
-Don't worry; it will come stronger than ever before!

 ## What's Done